aniawojcik002/Splitter_Frontend_Mentor/README.md

 - Flexbox
 - CSS Grid
 - Mobile-first workflow
-- JavaScript
+- Bascics of JavaScript

 ### What I learned

-Mobile-first aproach, CSS Grid, CSS Flexbox, CSS preprocessors SCSS
+Mobile-first aproach, CSS Grid, CSS Flexbox, CSS preprocessors SCSS, JavaScript basics

 ### Continued development

 Project to improve in the future.
-Write the same application using React library
+For instanceWrite the same application using React library

 ### Useful resources